 epsilon-squared > 0.64 suggest very strong effect.
 Read more about epsilon-squared scale

-Kruskal-Wallis test indicates that there are significant differences in yield among the plant varieties, but does not tell which plant varieties are different from each other.
+Kruskal-Wallis test is an omnibus test statistics, which indicates that there are significant differences in yield among the plant varieties, but does not tell which plant varieties are different from each other.

 The post-hoc test using the Dunn test indicates that there are significant differences in yield between A and B (p adjusted < 0.01) and B and C (p adjusted < 0.05) plant varieties.
 It appears that the B plant variety has a significantly higher yield than the A and C plant varieties.